pavelm14/PyPhyloGenomics_ms/MS.md

 simple extractions of genomic DNA.

-In this paper, we describe a complete protocol for finding genes in genomic DNA suitable for phylogenomic studies, sequencing of those genes using NGS techonology, and data analysis of the NGS output.
+In this paper, we describe a complete protocol for finding genes in genomic DNA suitable for phylogenomic studies, sequencing of those genes using NGS technology, and data analysis of the NGS output.
 We have created the software package PyPhyloGenomics that includes bioinformatic tools required for automated gene finding, primer design and NGS data analysis